-This theory and clinical course introduces the student to the theories and concepts of management and leadership within the nursing profession.
+This theory and clinical course introduce the student to leadership theories and concepts of management within the nursing profession.
+A feminist lens is used to recognize and explain women’s contributions to knowledge and achievement, and to analyze the social constructions and intersectionalities of gender, race, class, sexuality, and other identity categories.
 Current economic, political, professional, and social issues that affect the nursing profession are explored.
-The leadership skills of delegation, priority setting, problem-solving, and time management are emphasized throughout the course.
+The nursing leadership skills of delegation, priority setting, problem-solving, time management, and quality improvement are emphasized throughout the course using QSEN competencies as an overarching framework.
 The ability to analyze and apply the concepts of leadership and management are provided through clinical experiences.
 This course provides the beginning of the transition process from student to professional nurse.
-Prerequisites: Nursing major and senior standing.

 This theory and clinical course focuses on assessment and management of well, acutely ill, chronically ill, and special needs children and their families.
 The effect the child’s illness has on the family in hospital or community settings is emphasized.
 Principles of growth and development, nutrition, pharmacology, and ethics are reinforced and expanded.
 Decision-making and independent learning are emphasized.
 Research as it relates to theory and practice is discussed and applied.
 Prerequisite: Nursing major and senior standing.